Job Function: Washington DC

 - Proficiency in Microsoft Office to include Word, Excel and PowerPoint; knowledge of/proficiency in Google Suite tools preferred.
 Basic database skills are desired.

 This position generally is performed in an office environment and may be suitable for partial telework.

 Occasional evening and weekend work may be required, as well as attendance at external events.

-Some international travel is required in this role, approximately 15-20% to NDI field locations.
+Some international travel may be required in this role.
 These locations often are in remote locations and may require significant time and varying modes of travel.
 Designated locations also may at times be considered less secure and with greater risk to NDI employees.
 Physical Requirements

 - Sitting/mobility-to work at a desk and move around work areas.